 Whether we’ve ever imagined it or not, Christmas lights are a powerful symbol of Advent.
-By arranging lights sequentially, stringing them one after another on a line, they suggest proximity—not simply nearness but also direction.
+By arranging lights sequentially, stringing them one after another on a line, they suggest both proximity and sequence—not just nearness, but also direction.

 The Light of the world, Christmas lights tell us, is not flickering aimlessly in the night.
 He came from somewhere and now awaits us somewhere.
 There is light ahead of us and light behind us.
 In Advent we often focus on the former—but we don’t want to miss the latter.

 That the world begins in darkness, as Genesis 1 tells us, is not an incidental detail to Advent.

 Admittedly, this might not be immediately apparent.
 Advent themes are primarily forward-looking.
 During this season, we wait for the light that is coming.
 We await the dawn that will break, anticipating the sun that one day will scatter the darkness.
 Advent is a future-oriented time, pointing our eyes to the horizon and training our hearts in the habits of waiting, longing, and hope.

 At the same time, I’m fascinated by the ways that Advent is also backward-looking.

 Because we live in the in-between space of Jesus’ first and second coming, our waiting is distinctly bidirectional.
 We look back to what was once true—Jesus here on earth, “God with us!”—and hope for the day when it will be true again.

 Light & Longing